 A new flag --nonStandardExposeLocalIOs was introduced to export input/output connectors of sub-models, like sources, sinks and sensors.
-The default value 0 expose the top-level public inputs and outputs, the value 1 also exposes public inputs and outputs of components within components, and so on.
+The default value 0 expose the top-level public inputs and outputs, the value 1 also exposes public inputs and outputs of components, the value 2 also exposes public inputs and outputs of components within components, and so on.